 I don't know what he is capable of, what he really thinks or feels.

 I did a search to learn if the war was about to escalate.
 Tellur and Molbe were deafeningly silent.
-Sagir had made no statement concerning the explosion, which wasn't surprising as
+Sagir had made no statement concerning the explosion, which wasn't surprising as they never communicated.

 Then reports changed.